mnfst/manifest/docs/getting-started/quick-start-guide.md

 - [Node.js](https://nodejs.org/en/) to run your environment: only LTS versions are supported (v14 and v16).
 Other versions of Node.js may not be compatible with the latest release of CASE.
 The 16.x version is most recommended.
 - [npm](https://docs.npmjs.com/cli/v6/commands/npm-install) to run the CLI installation scripts: (v6 only).

-## Section A: Create a new project with CASE Starter
+## Section A: Create a new project

 CASE starter covers many use cases (ERP, dashboards, CRM, Custom software, Analytic platform).
 For now, CASE works only with npm, nodejs and Angular.